Thirty five young international dance and performance

 Concept and performance: Nicola van Straaten

 In this new work I am exploring an idea of multiple spaces in transition.
-In Ephemeral the performer becomes a sort of joint point between these spaces that are activated thanks to her presence, she is able to drug them even if at a distance.
+In Himalaya the performer becomes a sort of joint point between these spaces that are activated thanks to her presence, she is able to drug them even if at a distance.
 Spaces and body pass each other, materialize and turn into ephemeral sensations.

 In this work I am also inspired by the astral chart of the performer Federica Dalla Pozza.
 I am interested in the physical aspect of astrology along with the principles of quantum physics and in how specific relationships form an apoliedric entity and move accordingly.